the-turing-way/the-turing-way/CONTRIBUTING.md

 ## Making a change with a pull request
-> Still needs to cover:
-> - You can submit pull requests to the OTHER PERSON'S BRANCH.

 We appreciate all contributions to the Turing Way.
 **THANK YOU** for helping us build this useful resource. :sparkles::star2::dizzy: